MapoDan/home-assistant/custom_components/sensor.file_restore/README.md

 `file_restore` component has been developed to fulfill the need of a Home Assistant object that is able to return a value different per each hour and day of in a week with also the custom attribute that was necessary for my scope.

+## HOW TO INSTALL
+Just copy paste the content of the `sensor.file_restore/custom_components` folder in your `config/custom_components` directory.

+As example you will get the '.py' file in the following path: `/config/custom_components/file_restore/sensor.py`.

 ## EXAMPLE OF SETUP
 ```yaml
 sensor: